Marlboro Township, New Jersey: Township formation

 Under the direction and influence of John W. Herbert, Marlboro was established as a township by an act of the New Jersey Legislature on February 17, 1848, formed from portions of Freehold Township.
 The township's name was originally "Marlborough," but was subsequently changed to "Marlboro."
-It is unknown when the name was officially changed, with maps and other documents in the decades after the township's establishment referring variously to "Marlboro" or "Marlborough".
+It is not known when the name was officially changed, with maps and other documents in the decades after the township's establishment referring variously to "Marlboro" or "Marlborough".
 The first elected freeholder was John W. Herbert.

+By 1873, Marlboro had a post office, school, hotel, multiple stores, churches, and a railroad station of the Freehold and Keyport Railroad.
+In 1882, the population was 102.

+Marlboro was described in 1939 as having "large frame houses comfortably spaced along the highway".

 Marlboro was rural and composed mostly of dairy farms, potato, tomato and other farms laced with small hamlets with modest inns or taverns.
-Before World War II Marlboro Township was actually the nation's largest grower of potatoes and also known for a large tomato and egg industry.
+Before World War II Marlboro Township was the nation's largest grower of potatoes and also known for a large tomato and egg industry.
 During World War II, egg farms significantly expanded to accommodate military demand.

 Following World War II, the state began to significantly build and improve the area transportation infrastructure.
 As the infrastructure improved, the population started to increase.
 The 1950s and 1960s saw Marlboro starting to significantly grow.
 Housing developments started to replace the farm and rural nature as the community expanded.
-After the early 1970s, Marlboro became a growing suburb for people working in New York and in large nearby corporations.
+After the early 1970s, Marlboro became a growing suburb for people working in New York City and in large nearby corporations.
 During the 1980s and early 1990s most of the new housing developments featured four- or five-bedroom houses, but later the trend shifted toward larger estate homes.
 The building effort became so advanced that Marlboro Township placed restrictions for building around wetlands; called the Stream Corridor Preservation Restrictions to mitigate construction and habitat contamination.

 The year 2000 saw continued growth of the housing trend toward larger homes.
 Towards the end of the decade, housing growth declined due to the Great Recession.

 Historical events

 Town center

-The Marlboro township center has historically been considered an area around the intersection of Main Street (Route 79) and School Road.
+The Marlboro township center has historically been considered an area around the intersection of Route 79 and School Road.
 In the late 19th century the intersection held two hotels (both of them are now gone), general store (was on the lot of the current fire department building), and Post Office (was on the lot of a current Chinese Restaurant).
 Behind the current small mini-mart on the corner of this intersection, you can still see one of the original barns from the early 19th century.
 However, Marlboro no longer has any official town center and can be considered an example of suburban sprawl.
 Efforts are underway to create an official "Village Center" and multiple proposals have come forward in recent discussions.
 Current vision statements suggest the creation of a pedestrian-friendly, mixed use Village Center, with an emphasis on walkability and traffic calming.